International Summer School (July Session)

 - What is the maximum course load for ISS?

 You can take up to two courses (6 credits) in the July Session.
-It is compulsory for students who take IBBA4010 Issues in Asian Business to take two courses in the ISS July Session.
 The ISS August Session is a two-course (6 credits) programme, comprising two 3-credit Putonghua courses.
 It is compulsory to take two courses in the ISS August Session.

 - What is a prerequisite?